Here are the top Institutional holders of The Liberty SiriusXM Group (LSXMK) shares

 The Liberty SiriusXM Group (LSXMK) Analyst Forecasts

-Analyst recommendations provided by FactSet shows that the consensus forecast for The Liberty SiriusXM Group (LSXMK) is a “Buy”.
-9 analysts offering their recommendations for the stock have an average rating of 2.20, where 2 rate it as a Hold and 0 think it is a “Overweight”.
-7 of the analysts rate the stock as a “Buy”.
+Analyst recommendations provided by FactSet shows that the consensus forecast for The Liberty SiriusXM Group (LSXMK) is a “Overweight”.
+8 analysts offering their recommendations for the stock have an average rating of 2.20, where 2 rate it as a Hold and 0 think it is a “Overweight”.
+6 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

 The EPS is expected to shrink by -14.50% this year